swe574-Fall2024-Group1/huddleup/report/m1_group1.md

 Badges: Predefined criteria by owner – Muharrem Automatic Badges: Predefined criteria by system – Övünç

+Week 5: Preparation for Milestone 1 and Task Assignments

+In the fifth week, we discussed the upcoming first milestone and the deliverables due, including the project report and pre-release.
+With the deadline approaching, we emphasized the importance of starting the coding process alongside preparing the report.
+Tasks were assigned for both the report and coding work to ensure we meet the requirements for the submission on time.

+Action Items:

+Aibek: Arrange the backend and write instructions for how to run the project locally, enabling all members to contribute.
+Övünç: Finalize the requirements by adding missing elements from the previous term and new requirements, and list all potentially needed new endpoints.
+Add this to the project report.
+Muharrem: Write the Scenarios and Mockups section for the project report.
+Mustafa: Write the Communication Plan section for the project report.
+Ömer: Write the Weekly Reports, Meeting Notes, and Milestone Review sections for the project report.
+Doruk: Prepare the Software Design section for the project report.
+Everyone: Share UML diagrams with Doruk for inclusion in the report.
+Erkin: Make existing pages mobile-friendly and write the Responsibility Assignment Matrix section.
+Everyone: Complete the Individual Contributions section for the report.

 Milestone Review: # Write a reflective section on your work up to this point.
 Pre-release Version of Software: # Release version needs to be indicated